 Certain Hybrid Electric Vehicles and Components Thereof, Inv.
 No. 337-TC-998- Representing complainants Paice and Abell against Volkswagen, Audi, and Porsche in multi-patent case involving hybrid-electric vehicles.
 Favorable settlement.

 Certain Automated Teller Machines, ATM Modules, Components Thereof, and Products Containing Same, Inv.
 No. 337-TA-972- Representing respondent Nautilus Hyosung against Diebold in multi-patent infringement case involving a wide array of technology associated with ATMs.
-Case pending.

 Certain Network Devices, Related Software and Components Thereof I & II (USITC 337-TA-944 & -945) – Representing Respondent Arista Networks in patent infringement cases.